GiuseppeFalliti/lista/Rubrica_with_array_list -with grafica/README.txt

                                             COLLABORATORS:

 Usufruito della classe DateTime creata da Patric Pintescul.
+Collaboratore Xu Anqi.

                                             LICENZE:

 MIT License

-Copyright (c) 2023 Giuseppe Falliti
+Copyright (c) 2023 Giuseppe Falliti & Xu Anqi.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal